 What is one time-saving tip that you use personally to free up more margin for the activities and people you love?

 - Just one?
 If I have to choose, I say that creating a natural routine for my family has been a sanity-saver for me.
 Almost everything is on auto-pilot in my home.
 This means keeping everything simple and repetitive – meals, homeschool, chores, and my work schedule.
-It took me a few years of being intentional in this area, but we have a very productive schedule that is also flexible to allow room for medical/special needs life with doctor appointments and exhausted days.
+It took me a few years of being intentional in this area, but we have a very productive schedule that is also flexible to allow room for medical/special needs life with doctor appointments and exhausting days.

 - So my tip is: create a natural routine, meaning utilize those things that already happen every day and anchor chores, lessons, etc. to them to be more productive with that time.
 Write down the routine on a calendar and keep it where everyone can see it until the routine becomes natural.

 What are your favorite productivity tools or services and how do you use them?

 - For homemaking: ordering groceries online once a week with curbside pickup (my dear husband picks it up, so that helps me even more!), Instant Pot for batch cooking (quickly), and my favorite (physical) planner.

 - For homeschooling: multi-grade/level curriculums so that we can all work together – we do this for history using Tapestry of Grace.
-We use Teaching Textbooks math for older children so that they can work independently with self-grading (yay!), Master Books works great for all grades, and Compass Classroom for video-based teaching.
-Get 20% off of any subscription at Compass Classroom, including the MEGA BUNDLE, using my special coupon code: easyhomeschool
+We use Teaching Textbooks math for older children so that they can work independently with self-grading (yay!), Master Books works great for all grades, and Compass Classroom for video-based subjects (high school).

 - For working: social media scheduling tools – I use SmarterQueue right now but used MeetEdgar for years and loved it (just not the price tag.), ConvertKit as my ESP, hire the pros for techy-needs, PicMonkey for photo editing, Easy Product Displays for AD insertion, SiteGround for hosting, and TheHungryJPEG for clipart … to name a few!